oneminch/Resume/README.md

 ## Configuration

-The resume template is configured through the `app.config.ts` file.
+The résumé template is configured through the `app.config.ts` file.
 The configuration is fully typed, providing excellent IDE support with autocompletion and type checking.

 ### Sections Available